nakamolinto/River_flood_detection/README.md

 # Installation

-Just Use install and use anaconda3
+Just install and use anaconda3

 # Usage